How to Style a Small Living Room So It Feels Twice the Size

 FAQs

-Light, tonal colours — warm whites, oat, cream, soft beige.
+Light, tonal colours like warm whites, oat, cream, soft beige.
 Keep walls and large furniture in the same colour family so the eye travels without interruption.

 Larger than feels right.
 At minimum, front legs of all seating should sit on the rug.
 When in doubt, go one size up.